sifat1992/WinPyTher/README.md

 - If you assign them identical IPs, neither will work.

 After I find the camera in the SpinView, I forced all IP address to follow my laptop's IP address.
 I could not change it through FLIR -IPConfig 3.5, so I had to brute force it.

-# Reminder: I had to go through all these hassles, because the FLIR ipconfig was not working, nothing was showing up on spinView either.
+📌 Note: I had to go through all these hassles, because the FLIR ipconfig was not working, nothing was showing up on spinView either.
 If you do not have hard luck like mine, then the official FLiR IPConfig should find the IP address of the camera and you can change it to your IP address.
 And boom, it is done!!

 ## Raw Data Collection:
 - I had VLC on my laptop.
 I wanted to use it for camera streaming.